 - a.
-A student has the right to appeal to the Vice President of Student Services.
-The application for the Vice President of Student Services is available in the Financial Aid Office or at https://victoriacollege.edu/Explore/Students/Vice-President-Of-Student-Services - b.
-The student has 15 business days after receiving the Appeals Committee's decision to appeal to the Vice President of Student Services. - c.
-The decision made by the Vice President of Student Services is final and no other appeal exists. - d.
-The student must follow any conditions set forth by the Vice President of Student Services while in PLAN status in order to continue in PLAN status for subsequent terms.
-For example, if a student is required to meet with an academic advisor during a specified semester, failure to do this would place a student back in suspension status.
+A student can submit a 2nd appeal with additional documentation not submitted with the first appeal to the financial aid office.
+Online appeal form available at https://victoriacollege.edu/Explore/WaysToPay/FinancialAid Financial Aid Forms - b.
+The student has 15 business days after receiving the Appeals Committee's decision to appeal to the Dean of Student Services. - c.
+The decision of the 2nd appeal is final and no other appeal exists. - d.
+The student must follow any conditions set forth while in PLAN status in order to continue for subsequent terms.
+For example, if a student is required to meet with an Academic Coach/tutoring during a specified semester, failure to do this would place a student back in suspension status.

-If you fail to meet minimum standards while you are on Financial Aid Probation/PLAN:
+If you fail to meet minimum standards while you are on Financial Aid Probation (PLAN):

 - a.
-You are not eligible to appeal any further for GPA/PACE suspension. - b.
-You will not receive any Financial Aid funds. - c.
-If you are on suspension for GPA/PACE, then you must get back into Good Standing on your own. - d.
-If you are on suspension for Maximum Timeframe, you must meet cumulative GPA/PACE requirements for a subsequent payment period before you may be eligible to appeal.
+You will not be eligible for further financial aid. - b.
+You are not eligible to appeal for GPA/PACE suspension, you must get back into Good Standing on your own. - c.
+If you are on suspension for Maximum Timeframe, you must meet cumulative GPA/PACE requirements for a subsequent payment period before you may be eligible to re-appeal.